99 Shades of Silver?!

 "Excuse me…" a man said cautiously as he approached the front gate.

 "Yes, may I help you?"
-Sephiroth said, a little too quickly.
+Sephiroth said, a little too quickly, grateful for the distraction.

 "My name is Hawk S. Dorgan," the young man introduced himself, "I wondered if I could have a moment of your time."